 - Full inspection of the complete heating system from the furnace to vents to the thermostat

 - Tight all fittings, check all hoses make sure all lubricants are topped off

 - Replacing indoor and interior filters and recommending a filter replacement schedule to the homeowner based on their system

-There are many other services that are included in the routine maintenance that are customized for each specific type and manufacturer of furnaces.
+There are many other services that are included in routine maintenance that is customized for each specific type and manufacturer of furnaces.
 Contact your local furnace contractor in Tempe and ask them to put together a maintenance program that makes sense.